Kanye West Potentially Performing At Donald Trump Inauguration: How Does Kim Kardashian Feel?

 “Kanye made it clear that he’d love to perform something special for him when he takes the oath of office.”

-if Kanye does end up performing at the inauguration, it is almost certain that Kim Kardashian won’t be attending, having already lost her mind when she initially found out that West had flown to New York, last month, despite the fact that the reality star allegedly didn’t approve of the trip.
+if Kanye does end up performing at the inauguration, it is almost certain that Kim Kardashian will not be attending, having already lost her mind when she initially found out that West had flown to New York last month, despite the fact that the reality star allegedly didn’t approve of the trip.

 A source at the time explained that Kim didn’t feel comfortable with her husband flying out to New York just days after being released from the hospital, let alone meet up with someone that she doesn’t have much respect for.